AlvisOu/Blockchain_Project/DESIGN.md

 We did make a specific design consideration where if a peer disconnects, then it is impossible for that same peer to reconnect.
 Essentially, once you leave the blockchain network, you cannot participate in it anymore.
 You can only reconnect as a different user.
+One can leave the blockchain network by hitting Ctrl+C to terminate the flask server, which is mapped to a Peer node 1-to-1.
+The tracker and the other nodes will realize the departure of the new node, terminate associated connections (listening threads) and clean up book-keeping data structures such as peers and peer_name_map.

 -- Please enter design about network